jared425/Brew-Craft-ECommerce/README.md

 ---
 ## Features
 - User authentication with email verification to ensure real users.
-- Product CRUD (Create, Read, Update, Delete).
-With the admin section of the project.
+- Product CRUD (Create, Read, Update, Delete) with the admin login credentials
+- Admin can respond to queries, compliments and complaints.
 - Payment systems where users can choose between the three most popular payment options.
 - Filters in the product page to make the website more user friendly.
 - Product Detail page to show a detailed product description.